SMS Goeben: 1918

 Before the repair work was carried out, Yavuz escorted the members of the Ottoman Armistice Commission to Odessa on 30 March 1918, after the Treaty of Brest-Litovsk was signed.
 After returning to Constantinople she sailed in May to Sevastopol where she had her hull cleaned and some leaks repaired.
 Yavuz and several destroyers sailed for Novorossiysk on 28 June to intern the remaining Soviet warships, but they had already been scuttled when the Turkish ships arrived.
 The destroyers remained, but Yavuz returned to Sevastopol.
-On 14 July the ship was laid up for the rest of the war.
+During the return trip, she carried Field Marshal Hermann von Eichhorn back to Sevastopol.
+The ship got underway again on 6 July and arrived back in Constantinople on 12 July; at that time, she was commanded by Korvettenkapitän (Corvette Captain) Heinrich Lampe, who had been the executive officer under Stoelzel.
+Two days later, the ship was laid up for the rest of the war.
 While in Sevastopol, dockyard workers scraped fouling from the ship's bottom.
 Yavuz subsequently returned to Constantinople, where from 7 August to 19 October a concrete cofferdam was installed to repair one of the three areas damaged by mines.

-The German navy formally transferred ownership of the vessel to the Turkish government on 2 November.
+On 1 November, the Armistice of Mudros went into effect, ending the war for the Ottoman Empire.
+The German navy formally transferred ownership of the vessel to the Turkish government the next day.
 According to the terms of the Treaty of Sèvres between the Ottoman Empire and the Western Allies, Yavuz was to have been handed over to the Royal Navy as war reparations, but this was not done due to the Turkish War of Independence, which broke out immediately after World War I ended, as Greece attempted to seize territory from the crumbling Ottoman Empire.
 After modern Turkey emerged from the war victorious, the Treaty of Sèvres was discarded and the Treaty of Lausanne was signed in its place in 1923.
 Under this treaty, the new Turkish republic retained possession of much of its fleet, including Yavuz.